lemlac/mulem/docs/reference.md

 `~` is easier to scan for than `mut` or `var`, especially if there are no syntax highlighting.
 Like in the inverse square root example, I can see 3 mutable variables just by counting the `~` at the top of the function.
 It reads like a list with dashes.

 If you're conserned about `~` being absent on some keyboards, `~` is also used in most programming languages as the bitwise *NOT* operator, so if they can't use it for mutability in Mulem, then they can't use it for bitwise *NOT* for those languages either.

-> `;` has different meanings in different contexts.

-The same is true for other languages, especially ones that do the C-style `for (init; cond; step)` syntax for loops.
-Mulem's is simpler – it's only `loop cond; step then`.

 > Why `=/=` instead of `!=`?